datasets/s-and-p-500-companies/scripts/README.md

 # Run the scripts
-These Linux scripts retrieve data from Standard and Poor's website, computes a datapackage augmented with yahoo webservices.
+These Linux scripts scrape data from Wikipedia page about S&P500 and computes a datapackage augmented with yahoo webservices.

 ## Install the dependencies
-The scripts work with some python code and are glued together with [tuttle](github.com/lexman/tuttle), a *make for data*.
+The scripts work with some python code glued together with a makefile.

-Install all dependencies :
+Install the required python libraries :

     cd scripts
     pip install -r requirements.txt